-For a list of available roles that apply to Cloud Storage, see Cloud Storage IAM roles.
+For a list of available roles that apply to Cloud Storage, as well as a discussion about how a special set of roles, called primitive roles, apply to Cloud Storage, see Cloud Storage IAM roles.

-For instructions for adding, viewing, and removing members from roles at the project level, see Using IAM with projects.
+For instructions for viewing, granting, and revoking a member's roles at the bucket and project level, see Using IAM with projects.

-Service accounts allow applications to authenticate and access GCP resources and services.
+Service accounts allow applications to authenticate and access Google Cloud resources and services.
 For example, you can create a service account that your Compute Engine instances use to access objects stored in Cloud Storage buckets.

 Service accounts are created within a project and have a unique email address that identifies them.
-While most service accounts are created and managed by a user, some service accounts are automatically created by GCP services.
+While most service accounts are created and managed by a user, some service accounts are automatically created and managed by Google Cloud services.
 Cloud Storage creates one such service account with an email address that has the following format: